mozmeao/agile-task-force/how-we-work/mozdotorgdurable.md

 - `Blocked` - Tasks that can not move forward and require some action to get moving.
 - `Needs Review` - Tasks that need review (creative/pr etc) to move forward.
 - `Fire` -  Urgent request that should take priority over other work.
 This could be work that has legal, financial or firefox download ramifications.
 Fire requests should always be vetted with the Team Lead to determine priority.
+- `Ready` - A task has all the information required for work to start, and can be picked up at any time.
 - `Project` - Should only be used for cards on the Project Board.
 - _* Team_ -  Should only be used for cards on the Project Board.